Financial Assistance Programs

 Any Soldier (active or retired) can visit their nearest AER officer.
 Officers are conveniently located at many Army installations around the world.
-No Army base nearby?
+No Army post nearby?
 No problem!
 Soldiers can visit any military installation and request AER assistance from any military aid society.Find your nearest office

 3. Call the American Red Cross

 Not located within 50 miles of a military installation?
 The American Red Cross is authorized to provide financial assistance on behalf of AER.
-Call the American Red Cross at 1-877-272-7337 then select the option for financial assistance.See if you're within 50 miles of an office
+Call the American Red Cross at 1-877-272-7337 and select the option for financial assistance.See if you're within 50 miles of an office

 Service your loan with a Defense Finance and Accounting Service, online payment or through the mail.
 Click below to learn more.Manage your loan

 Quick Assist Program